 - GitHub: for Android devices without Google Play.

 - Paskoocheh: for users in countries blocking access to the previous channels.

-Warning: Please be extremely skeptical about installing the CENO Browser from sources other than the ones listed above.
-Because of the application's nature, their potential users may become a target for all kinds of fake or manipulated versions used to violate the user's privacy or attack other CENO and Ouinet users.
+Warning: Please be extremely skeptical about installing CENO Browser from sources other than the ones listed above.
+Because of the application's nature, their potential users may become a target for all kinds of fake or manipulated versions used to violate user privacy or attack other CENO and Ouinet users.
 If in doubt, please contact firstname.lastname@example.org before installing a suspicious app.

-Also, every time that you start the app a CENO icon will appear on your device's notification bar.
+Every time you start the app, a CENO icon will appear on your device's notification bar.
 This icon represents the CENO Browser service, which is the part of CENO that runs permanently (even when you are not browsing) and allows other clients to use your device as a bridge and retrieve content from it at any time.

 Since running such service uses network and processor resources, you may want to stop it whenever you are on the move (i.e. not connected to Wi-Fi or far from a charger).
 Tapping on the notification attached to the icon will stop both CENO and its service at once (until you open CENO again).

 The CENO Browser service notification shown above includes a few accompanying actions which can be triggered by tapping on them.
 The Home action will just open CENO with a new public browsing tab showing its home page.
 The Erase action demands more explanation.

 Note: If the actions below the notification are not visible, drag the notification from its center towards the bottom to unfold it.
 If you can only see the Home action, your device may be too old to support the Erase action.